The Big Pants (part five)

 “Lamed out, you know?
 He was like, c’mon, ask one of the bridesmaids.
 Yeah, that’s funny, fat guy dancing.”

-He’d thought this colleague, not so much a pal, had only wanted his fifty bucks in the honeymoon pool…
+He’d thought this colleague, not so much a pal, had wanted only his fifty bucks in the honeymoon pot…

 Jackie began to think Tom was asking her opinion—if she understood him—on what he ought to say to the sort of girl he’d like to date.
 The skinny sort.
 It was their last day, and she’d come back to socializing with Tom.